smguilia/overview-1/ui.md

 When you're ready to start adding resources to your account, go to the catalog [Click Catalog menu item].
 Get started with some powerful services from Watson in the AI category.
 Check out our databases, IoT, networking, and storage offerings.
 And explore the variety of compute options from the IBM Cloud Kubernetes Service to bare metal servers to serverless.
 If you're just here to try us out, filter the catalog to view offerings with Lite plans, which are free to use [Click Filter to expand the options, and select Lite].

-After you start building, go to the My resources page [Click Menu icon > My resources] to get a quick and easy view of all of the resources that have been added to your account.
-This is where you can access quick options [Expand any category on the My resources page, and select the Actions menu icon for any row to display the options] for working with apps, and tag, rename, or delete resources.
+After you start building, go to your resource list [Click Menu icon > Resource list] to get a quick and easy view of all of the resources that have been added to your account.
+This is where you can access quick options [Expand any category on the resource list, and select the Actions menu icon for any row to display the options] for working with apps, and tag, rename, or delete resources.

 For any of the housekeeping items that you need to take care of as the account owner, such as creating and managing your resource groups, Cloud Foundry orgs and spaces, tags for resources, or account settings, go to Manage > Account [Click Manage menu option > Account].